Israel Anti-Drug Authority

 Israel National Authority for Community Safety (הרשות הלאומית לביטחון קהילתי) is a governmental law enforcement agency of executive authority responsible for drafting state policy, legal regulation, control and monitoring in combating trafficking drugs, psychotropic substances, and their precursors.

 History

 IADA was established after the passage of the Israel Anti-Drug Authority Law at the end of 1988.
 IADA is a quasi-governmental agency, which operates under the aegis of the Prime Minister.

 In 2005, the Israeli government extended The Authority's mandate to include the battle on alcohol abuse.
 In 2009, the Knesset approved a decision granting the Ministry of Public Security responsibility for The Authority.

 In May 2020 it was subordinated to the newly created Ministry for Community Empowerment and Advancement.

 The authority is specially authorized to address and solve problems relating to traffic in narcotic drugs, psychotropic substances, and their precursors; The Authority is also authorized to combat the illicit drug trafficking.

 Since 2009, the full name is Israel's Anti-Drugs and Alcohol National Authority.
-On 2017, its name was changed to The National Authority for Community Safety.
+On 2017, its name was changed to The National Authority for Community Safety, and became part of the Ministry of National Security.